|FedEx Return System|

 Examples of FedEx Return System RMA Instructions

-The above (fig 1 and fig 2) illustrate only two of the more common FedEx Return System RMA instruction formats.
+The above illustrate only two of the more common FedEx Return System RMA instruction formats.
 Merchants may also incorporate the RMA and the RMA barcode into the original order packing list or customer invoice.
 These implementations may not include an RMA barcode.
 Please review any materials provided by the customer in association with the return request and work with the customer to determine the return authorization number.

 Lastly, some customers may have forgotten the RMA number or failed to bring the return instructions their merchant provided.
 This does not necessarily mean that they are not FedEx Return System customers.
 In most circumstances, these customers can still be assisted if the merchant provided return authorization can be confirmed within FedEx Return System by an alternate means (such as customer name).
-More information regarding the processing these transactions can be found in Section 3 – Exception handling.
+More information regarding the processing these transactions can be found in Section 4 - Exceptions.

 Accessing FedEx Return System